 To counter Pakistan’s K2 plan, Centre to activate Joint Counter Ops Centre in Punjab

-New Delhi, Oct 23: In the wake of several terror related incidents being reported in Punjab, joint operation will be launched in the state.
+New Delhi, Oct 23: In the wake of several terror-related incidents being reported in Punjab, a joint operation will be launched in the state.

 The Ministry for Home Affairs will set up a Joint Counter Operation Centre in Punjab, sources have told OneIndia.
 The team would include officials of the Research and Analysis Wing, National Investigation Agency, Intelligence Bureau and the Punjab Police.